About Knitting Software, Stitch Pattern Systems,

 me it is overpriced for what it does and I would rather purchase a

-software suite or an EC1 for A LOT less for my knitting machine, if I did not already have an EC1.
+software suite at $500+ or an EC1 (for A LOT less) for my knitting machine, if I did not already have an EC1.
 You also have the option of SILVERKNIT Software at half the cost (explained below) I

 just really cannot wrap my head around $1,100 for this item as a very nice high end laptop costs about the same, so in my opinion, not a wise purchase.
 I would also think they would offer a larger crystal display so you can see much more of the pattern, like a 10" x 10" display for the money you are paying, much like the computer pads that are offered today for the internet or reading pad for books.

 The unit and software code is extremely simplistic and not a lot of work if compared to computer programming and coding that goes into even the most basic laptop in the market today.
-This item is very basic in it's computer software programming or code and is not "high tech" in any way.
+This item is very basic and is not "high tech" in any way.
 Maybe the price is to reflect what a new EC1 and PE1 costs which would be around $400 - $500 new each item, but there are no new ones around, all EC1's and PE1's are used and can be purchased for about $300 each.

-I would say this item is worth no more than $500 at the most, if that, for what it is, what it does and especially for what it took to build.
+I would say this item is worth no more than $250 at the most, if that, for what it is, what it does and especially for what it took to manufacture.

 is a replacement for the EC1 + PE1 combination, I would say the PC10 and an alternative to